Stanislav Lobotka

-Stanislav Lobotka ([ˈstaɲislaw ˈlɔbɔtka]; born 25 November 1994) is a Slovak professional footballer who plays as a midfielder for Serie A club Napoli and the Slovakia national team.
+Stanislav Lobotka ([ˈstaɲislaw ˈlɔbɔtka]; born 25 November 1994) is a Slovak professional footballer who plays as a defensive midfielder for Serie A club Napoli and the Slovakia national team.

 Club career

 AS Trenčín

 Lobotka made his Corgoň Liga debut for AS Trenčín against FK Dukla Banská Bystrica on 4 March 2012.

 Ajax (loan)

 Lobotka joined AFC Ajax for the 2013–14 season on 30 June 2013 on a one-year loan with option to buy.
 He played his first match for Ajax on 13 July 2013 in a pre-season friendly encounter against RKC Waalwijk.
 He came on as a 60th minute substitute for Christian Eriksen in the 5–1 win in Waalwijk at the Mandemakers Stadion.

 Nordsjælland

 Stanislav Lobotka came to FC Nordsjælland in August shortly before the transfer window closed, and made his debut against Brøndby on 30 August 2015.

 Lobotka entered as a regular on the midfield, and in his first season has played all the matches except for one because of illness.

 The 21-year-old Slovak was voted player of the year in his first season at the FCN Awards.

 In 2017, he was again voted club's player of the year after another great season.